 StudentMoveTO is a collaborative partnership that will generate insights, debates, and actions to improve transportation experiences of post-secondary students in the GTHA.

-We are supported by a Social Sciences and Humanities Research Council (SSHRC) grant, thirteen partner universities, and four partner government and community organizations with a goal of better understanding the answer to the question of #howdoyoumove.
+We are supported by a Social Sciences and Humanities Research Council (SSHRC) grant, thirteen partner colleges and universities, and four partner government and community organizations with a goal of better understanding the answer to the question of #howdoyoumove.

 We are StudentMoveTO.